AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 ## Recreating Report

 To recreate the results in the project's final report, please run ```bash report.sh```.
-Please note that this scripts takes significant execution time.
+Please note that this script takes significant execution time.
 However, a large proportion of this code is automatically parallelised -  if you have access to a significant number of CPU cores, this code will run significantly faster.